gerardroche/sublime-phpunit-completions/README.md

 ### [Git](http://git-scm.com)

-Clone directly into your Sublime Text `Packages` directory.  *Locate your `Packages` directory by using the menu item `Preferences -> Browse Packages...`.*
+Clone directly into the Sublime Text `Packages` directory.  *Locate the `Packages` directory by using the menu item `Preferences -> Browse Packages...`.*

 ### [Manual](http://www.sublimetext.com/docs/3/packages.html)

 1. [Download a release](https://github.com/gerardroche/sublime-phpunitck/releases)
-2. Unzip and copy it to your Sublime Text `Packages` directory.  *Locate your `Packages` directory by using the menu item `Preferences -> Browse Packages...`.*
+2. Unzip and copy it to the Sublime Text `Packages` directory.  *Locate the `Packages` directory by using the menu item `Preferences -> Browse Packages...`.*